Gibanica – a Serbian recipe for a delicious layered cheese pie or cheese pita made with phyllo or yufka dough and lots of cheese.

 - Press it lightly into your hand to give it a rough round shape, and place this crumpled dough into the baking dish.

 - Fold the overlapping sheets of dough over the pie.
 Take the last two sheets of dough and place them over the pie as well.
 Brush the top of the pie with a mixture of hot water and oil, and leave it to soak on the counter while you preheat the oven.

 - Bake the gibanica for about 45 minutes or until golden and set.

-As mentioned above gibanica can be served hot or cold.
-You can have it for breakfast, cold and with some yogurt.
-You can have it for lunch, hot and with a salad on the side or with some Ajvar, you can have it as a first course before a more substantial dish or you could have it for dinner, either cold or hot.
+As mentioned above, it can be served hot or cold.
+You can have it for breakfast, cold, and with some yogurt.
+You can have it for lunch, hot and with a salad on the side, or with some Ajvar, you can have it as a first course before a more substantial dish, or you could have it for dinner, either cold or hot.